Growing up during the early 90s, the world felt like a tumultuous place for Phephelaphi Dube.

 It was through following the CODESA talks that she began to grasp the important quest for a national blueprint that both represents and protects everyone’s interests.

-Today Dube is about to reach her two-year milestone mark as director of the Centre for Constitutional Rights (CFCR), a unit of the FW de Klerk Foundation.
+Today Phephelaphi is about to reach her two-year milestone mark as director of the Centre for Constitutional Rights (CFCR), a unit of the FW de Klerk Foundation.

-Dube, who first joined the FW de Klerk Foundation in 2014 as legal officer, describes the organisation as an advocate for the constitution.
+Phephelaphi , who first joined the FW de Klerk Foundation in 2014 as legal officer, describes the organisation as an advocate for the Constitution.